silvermine/videojs-chromecast/README.md

       using `npm install @silvermine/videojs-chromecast`.
    2. Ensure that `@silvermine/videojs-chromecast`'s `devDependencies` are installed by running `npm install` from within the `videojs-chromecast` folder.
-   3. Run `grunt build` to build and copy the javascript, CSS and image files to the `videojs-chromecast/dist` folder.
+   3. Run `grunt build` to build and copy the JavaScript, CSS and image files to the `videojs-chromecast/dist` folder.
    4. Copy the plugin's files from the `dist` folder into your project as needed.
    5. Ensure that the images in the `dist/images` folder are accessible at `./images/`,